azabelmena/Dotfiles/README.md

 # A note for People Who Wish to Steal from This Repository.

 The dotfiles here are primarly geared around `nix` and using `nix` to declare actual configuration files.
-As such, the actual configuration files for programs here don't really exist (at least, they shouldn't), and you will find just their `nix` declerations.
+The actual configuration files for programs here don't really exist (at least, they shouldn't), just the `nix` expressions declaring them.
 If you don't have a `nix` based system (i.e. NixOS, Nix-Darwnin, or just having the `nix` package manager installed), you could do one of the following:
 1. You could comb through the individual `.nix` files, and reverse enginner and